After decades of giant killings and famous nights at Parkhead, it’s been something of a slog in the Uefa Champions League for Celtic in recent years.

 Central midfield: Beram Kayal

-Unfortunately for Kayal, injuries disrupted his time in Scotland and the 45-time Israel international is now a free agent after a five-and-a-half-year stay with Brighton and a short loan spell at Charlton.
+Unfortunately for Kayal, injuries disrupted his time in Scotland and the 46-time Israel international is now back in his homeland with Bnei Sakhnin after a five-and-a-half-year stay with Brighton and a short loan spell at Charlton.

 Central midfield: Joe Ledley